 - Most cyberbullying takes place without adults seeing it.

-Students who cyberbully can leave the target at risk for serious problems including lower self-esteem, anger, frustration, and a variety of other emotional and psychological problems including having suicidal thoughts.
+Students who cyberbully can leave the target at risk for serious problems, including lower self-esteem, anger, frustration, and a variety of other emotional and psychological problems, including suicidal thoughts.

-If you are being cyberbullied, you deserve help and the most important thing is to speak up about it and advocate for yourself.
+If you are cyberbullied, you deserve help, and the most important thing is to speak up about it and advocate for yourself.
 You should: